Tricyrtis, toad lily: planting, growing, care

 A word from the expert

-From a compact clump, which produces suckers steadily but surely to reach about 60 cm across, emerge stems 60–90 cm tall with an upright habit bearing flowers similar to small orchids.
+From a compact clump, which produces suckers steadily but surely to reach about sixty centimetres wide, emerge stems 60 to 90 cm, with an upright habit and bearing flowers similar to small orchids.

 Some display white to pinkish tones punctate with small touches of purple, as in Tricyrtis hirta ‘Miyazaki’.
-Sometimes base colour is darker and spotting lighter, as with Tricyrtis hirta ‘Raspberry Mousse’.
+Sometimes ground colour is darker and spotting lighter, as with Tricyrtis hirta ‘Raspberry Mousse’.

 Foliage is no exception.
-Glossy and abundant, it may be plain green or display striking colours such as Tricyrtis hirta ‘Albomarginata’ with elegant variegation.
+Shiny, generous, it can be true green or show unusual colours such as that of Tricyrtis hirta ‘Albomarginata’ with elegant variegation.

-All prefer humus-bearing soils that remain cool and semi-shaded positions.
-Hardy and easy to grow, they have only slugs and snails as potential enemies.
+All prefer humus-bearing soils that remain cool, and semi-shaded positions.
+Hardy and easy to grow, it has only slugs and snails as potential enemies.

 Description and botany